 There are two to four Ethiopia trips each summer, but selections begin in October / November.
 Anyone is elegible for a trip if they are a Watermark member, in an active Community Group, and serving internally or externally.
 Because E3 Ministries handles selection and training for these Discipleship Trips directly, contact Tim Coblentz at email@example.com for more information.
 Or to apply, use the links below:

 - Read this first: "Everything You Need to Know" handout

-- To be notified about next year's trip application process in the fall, contact firstname.lastname@example.org
+- To ask more question and be notified about the fall application process, contact firstname.lastname@example.org

 ALARM AFRICA TRIPS